 When considering extending your lease, buying your freehold or applying for the Right to Manage, the first thing you need to do is appoint a specialist solicitor to help you with the legal aspects.
-Our partners at Bonallack and Bishop are members of the Association of Leasehold Enfranchisement Practitioners, have over 25 years of experience and handle around 500 cases a year.
+Our partners at Bonallack and Bishop are members of the Association of Leasehold Enfranchisement Practitioners with over 25 years of experience.

 Why use our partners?